 As at the date of this report, the Board comprises six Non-Executive Directors and the CEO.
+No new directors were appointed to the Board during the period.

-The qualifications, skills and experience of each Director are set out on pages 8 to 9 of our 2021 Annual Report.
+The qualifications, skills and experience of each Director are set out on pages 30 to 31 of our 2022 Annual Report.